AustinTSchaffer/Notebook/Project Ideas/Zhed/Zhed.md

 - The tile stack which will cover the goal cell will lie on one of the 4 cardinal directions from the goal cell.
 - The problem can be defined recursively.
 	- You need to move one of the stacks that on one of the cardinal directions from the goal cell.
 That stack will be moved in the direction toward the goal cell.
-	- If the stack is not tall enough to reach the goal, then you need to calculate the number of tiles short that it is from the goal.
+	- If the stack is not tall enough to reach the goal, then it will need to calculate the number of tiles short that it is from the goal.
+Call this number $J$.
+At a minimum, $J$ tiles will need to be filled between the stack and the goal.
-	- Pick one of the empty cells between the stack and the goal cell, designate that as a new goal, and iterate on the solving algorithm.
+	- Pick one of the $J$ empty cells between the stack and the goal cell, designate that as a new goal, rewrite a new configuration of the level using its current state, then recurse on the solving algorithm.
+	- If the stack requires that more than one tile is filled between itself and the goal, then the solver may need to play around with a few permutations of selecting $J$ tiles from the space between a stack and its goal.
+	- At least one of the $J$ tiles must be within the current toppling distance of the stack.
 - To aid the recursive strategy, the solving algorithm needs to be able to communicate that a configuration is unsolvable.
+- If there are no tiles in any of the cardinal directions from a goal cell, that is a super simple heuristic for determining that a configuration is unsolvable.